Romani people in Turkey

-Since 1996, their official name in Turkey has been Romanlar and not Roma.
-They are also called Şopar (Gypsy kid) in Rumelian Romani dialect or Manuş (Human), and Çingene (Gypsy) in Turkish, while once in Ottoman Turkish they was named Cingân (Gypsy), Kıptî (Copts) and Mısırlı (Egyptians).
-As Gastarbeiter some Turkish Roma came to Germany and Austria and other European countries and fully assimilated in Turks in European communities.
+Their official name in Turkey has been Romanlar since 1996.
+They are also called Şopar ("Gypsy kid") in Rumelian Romani dialect, and Manuş ("Human") or Çingene ("Gypsy") in Turkish, while once in Ottoman Turkish they were named Cingân ("Gypsy"), Kıptî ("Copts") and Mısırlı ("Egyptians").
+As Gastarbeiter some Turkish Roma came to Germany and Austria and other European countries and fully assimilated in Turkish European communities.

-There are officially about 500,000 Romani people in Turkey.
+There are an estimated 500,000–2,000,000 Romani people in Turkey.

 History

 There are records of the presence of Romani people from AD 800 in Thrace, known in Greek as Athinganoi.
-At the time of the Rome–Constantinople schism of 1054, Athinganoi, settled Outside the Walls of Constantinople.
-Later in Ottoman time this quarter was named Sulukule, it is said, it was the oldest Roma settlement in Europe.
+At the time of the Rome–Constantinople schism of 1054, Athinganoi settled outside the Walls of Constantinople.
+Later in the Ottoman times, this quarter was named Sulukule, said to be the oldest Roma settlement in Europe.

 With the expansion of the Ottoman Empire, Turkish speaking Muslim Romani people settled in Rumelia (southeastern Europe) under Ottoman rule.